skyformat99/ubjsc/CONTRIBUTING.md

 - The CI scripts are not broken.
 - All new code must be covered by unit tests, or excluded (via `lcov` excludes) with explanation in relevant comments.
 - All new comments and documentation must follow correct english. (:
-- Changes must follow semantic versioning - be backwards-compatible with existing API, or must go to relevant branch.
+- Changes must follow semantic versioning - be backwards-compatible with existing API, or must go to relevant spin-off branch, or plan new major version.
 - `README.md` must be updated with examples of usages, and upgrade guide must describe changes to API.
 - Changes to API should be forward-compatible.
 Design API to use design patterns (builders, glues etc.).